padogrid/bundle-none-tutorial-padogrid/README.md

 kill_group -all
 ```

-You can also remove clusters from groups.
+If you need to remove clusters from a group, execute the `remove_cluster` command.
+The following example removes the `myhz` cluster from the `datagrids` group.

 ```bash
 # Remove myhz from the datagrids group